 germania (a corruption of "Roma" or "Gitanos"?) means "gypsy slang" or "robber slang"; and calo (short for Zincalo) can refer to "Chicano" (Mexican-American) or Spanish Romani slang.

 Apparently derived from the Latin cantus and similar to "chant," this word denotes a whining or singing speech used by beggars, thieves, etc.

 In "proper" Italian, this word means leery, roguish, cunning, sly or crafty.

 In Debord's case, he called upon the expertise of his wife, Alice Becker-Ho, the author of L'Essence du Jargon (Gallimard, 1994), Les Princes du jargon (Gallimard, 1995), and Du jargon: Heritier en bastardie (Gallimard, 2002).

 In what follows, we have placed the page numbers in the two James Brook/Verso translations (1991 and 2004, respectively) in brackets [page X/page Y].

 Austria?
 Both of the Brook/Verso translations refer to "an angry queen of France," as does the French original.
-And so here we have one of Debord's luerres, but this time within the very text that alerts readers to the existence of luerres within Panegyric.
+Anne was in fact the Archduchess of Austria by birth, but she was the wife of Louis XIII and regent during the infancy of her son, Louis XIV.

 In the 1991 translation, the Biblical passage is rendered as "the spirit whirls in all directions, and on its circuits the spirit returns" (p.
 25), while in the 2004 version it is rendered as "The spirit whirleth about continually, and the spirit returneth again according to its circuits" (p.
 23).